Jay Babb is a member/partner at Cromer Babb Porter & Hicks, LLC. Jay has been practicing employment law for 10 years.

 South Carolina Bar - Employment and Labor Law Seciton

-Certified Specialist in Employment and Lavor Law - Supreme Court of South Carolina Committee on Continuing Legal Education and Specialization (2019)
+Specialty Designation - Certified Specialist in Employment and Labor Law - Supreme Court of South Carolina Committee on Continuing Legal Education and Specialization (2019)

 Presenter - "How to sue the government and win! or at least not lose.
-Soveriegn Immunity and Employment Law" SCAJ Annual Convention (August 2019)
+Sovereign Immunity and Employment Law" SCAJ Annual Convention (August 2019)

-Legal Elite of the Midlands (Labor and Employment Law) - Columbia Business Monthly (2017)
+Award - Legal Elite of the Upstate (Labor and Employment Law) Greenville Business Magazine (2021, 2020)

 Author - "Preparing for Trial on a Dime" - South Carolina Young Lawyer (June 2016)